By News Team

 |Alain Prost||1980-1991, 1993||202||51|

-Given that Hamilton is just one drivers’ title behind Schumacher, it should come as little surprise that he is in pole position to overtake the German for most F1 wins.
-Although it’s unlikely Hamilton will exceed the 91 mark this season, it seems inevitable that he will do so before he leaves Formula 1.
+Given that Hamilton is just one drivers’ title behind Schumacher, it should come as little surprise that he is in pole position to overtake the German for most F1 wins, and he could well exceed the 91 mark this season.

 Ferrari’s Sebastian Vettel may well be enjoying his last season in Formula 1.
 The German currently does not have a seat for 2021 after it was announced that Carlos Sainz Jr. would race alongside Charles Leclerc for the Scuderia next season.
 Vettel’s legend is secure, though, and he currently has the third most wins of any F1 driver in history, ahead of the iconic names of Alain Prost and Ayrton Senna.
 Again, Vettel might not be a leading contender as the greatest of all time, but he’s certainly in the conversation.